 Money to Burn II: Solar and Wind Can Reliably Supply the United Kingdom’s New Electricity Needs More Cost-Effectively Than BiomassCLICK HERE TO VIEW

-Cut Carbon Not Forests is a campaign to remove subsidies from companies that burn trees for electricity, co-ordinated by a coalition of UK and US-based NGOs.
-Out of £1.7 billion in biomass electricity subsidies, £1.26 billion was paid out via the Renewables Obligation Certificates scheme and can be redirected immediately.
-Join us in asking the Government to redirect biomass subsidies to real clean and renewable energy.
+Cut Carbon Not Forests is a campaign to redirect dirty biomass electricity subsidies to true clean energy, co-ordinated by a coalition of UK and US-based NGOs.
+The bulk of biomass electricity subsidies are paid out via the Renewables Obligation Certificates scheme and can be redirected immediately.
+Join us and email your MP today.